kethan1/JoyStick/README.md

 ## Contribute

 To report a bug or request new features, you can open an issue at https://github.com/kethan1/JoyStick/issues.
 Pull requests are welcome.
-Once you've made your changes in `joy.js`, paste the contents of `joy.js` into https://www.digitalocean.com/community/tools/minify, and paste the output into `joy.min.js` (keep the comment at the top of the file though).
-Then run `npm run generate` to generate the files for the other module types (es6 and commonjs).
+Once you've made your changes in `joy.js`, run `npm run generate` to generate the minified file and the files for the other module types (es6 and commonjs).
 Then, create a pull request!